-The purpose of this seminar is to expose the students to selected contemporary models for small group ministry with special attention given to Willow Creek Community Church.
+This Special Event Seminar is held in conjunction with a selected conference focusing on small group ministry.
+Specific conference, locations, and times vary by year.
+The purpose of this seminar is to expose the students to selected contemporary models for small group ministry.
 Small groups are the most authentic expression of what it is to be church.
 Some form of small group ministry is a common characteristic of the largest congregations outside the United States.
 The emerging focus of America's most influential congregations is that of small groups.
 Students in this seminar will seek to identify and apply transferable principles to their ministry setting.
 The clinical learning experience will also seek to improve a student's proficiency at utilizing data gleaned from church-based conferences.

-CESE8311 Maturing Believers in a Cross-Cultural Context (3 hours) Pinckard
+CESE8311 Maturing Believers in a Cross-Cultural Context (3 hours) Faculty